tfha/syntetic_rock_joint_generation_for_ml/README.md

 ## Introduction

+Besides the specific usecase in this project, the repo structure aims to demonstrate a well defined and structured project setup for deep-learning based segmentation tasks.

 This project use machine learning to segment and detect rock joint traces in images.
 Rock joints are fractures in the rock mass that can have a significant impact on the stability of the rock mass.
 The detection of rock joints is important for geotechnical analysis and rock mass quality evaluation.

 Specifically we evaluate the performance of models trained on synthetic data and test them on real data.
 The syntetic dataset is generated in a process described in the following paper: